tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 ```

 `std::thread::scope`
+:  can safely borrow from the environment
-: takes a closure as an argument that takes a `Sc
+ * takes a closure as an argument that takes a `Scope` object as its single parameter
+ 	* the object has a `spawn` method that takes a closure

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyODU1MTkyMiwtMTUwOTQ4MDIxOSwtMT
+eyJoaXN0b3J5IjpbMTk3NTA2Nzg2MSwtMTUwOTQ4MDIxOSwtMT
 c5MjAxNTE5MSwtMTcxNTc1MTU3NSwxODQwNjkwMzg2LC03NTQ5
 NTYwNiwyMTA3OTg0MjA2LDE4MDkxMjMyMjQsODQ5NDY2ODA0LC
 0zNTcxMDgxNTUsMTYwNDg2MzQ3OSwtNzA1NDE2MjEwLC0xNTY1